evocn/evocn.github.io/content/_index.md

 ---
 # Hi, I'm Alex.

 Nice to meet you!
-I'm a game designer and programmer living in Bellevue, Washington.
+I'm a programmer, game designer, and musician living in Bellevue, Washington.

 ---